Rydjp/pizzaBot/README.md

 # pizzaBot
-Making a bot to order pizza
+The goal is to create a machine (using a raspberry pi) that will order pizza when pressing a button.